 The back of the eye is filled by a gel-like fluid called the vitreous.
 It attaches to the retina and usually does not cause problems in younger patients.
 As we age, the vitreous ages along with the rest of the body and these aging changes can sometimes lead to problems with vision and even damage to the retina.
 That is why we often speak of patients with vitreo-retinal disease.

-If you feel like you may be experiencing any of these symptoms, schedule a consultation with our Millburn, NJ retina surgeons today.
+If you feel like you may be experiencing any of these symptoms, schedule a consultation with our Millburn and Somerset, NJ retina surgeons today.

 Don’t delay your eye exam!
 Book your appointment today.